-Pursue Deferred Action and Work Authorization with Maghzi Law Firm LLC
+Pursue Deferred Action & Work Authorization With Us

 In 2012, the Obama-Biden administration decided to exercise prosecutorial discretion when applying our nation’s immigration laws to certain young people.
 The Department of Homeland Security (DHS) offered deferred action and work authorization to individuals who were brought to the United States as children using the Deferred Action for Childhood Arrivals (DACA) program.